angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :card[Baleful Strix], :card[Counterbalance], :card[Snapcaster Mage] or even
 :card[Teferi, Time Raveler] are a few examples.
-The concepts presented here can also help beat something like :card[Endurance] which, although doesn't actually remove the Oracle, does result in your deck having too many cards to enable you to win off of the trigger.
+The concepts presented here can also help beat something like :card[Endurance] which, although doesn't actually remove the Oracle, does usually result in your deck having too many cards to enable you to win off of the trigger.

 ### Thinning with Fetchlands

-Another trick you can do, to help achieve a library of 0 cards for your Oracle trigger, is this: With an active fetchland in play as you resolve Doomsday, or sometimes by putting both a fetchland and a fetch'able land inside the pile, you can effectively thin further down the size of your library as you move towards resolving TO.
+Another trick you can do, to help achieve a library of 0 cards for your Oracle trigger, is this: with an active fetchland in play as you resolve Doomsday, or sometimes by putting both a fetchland and a fetch'able land inside the pile, you can effectively thin further down the size of your library as you move towards resolving TO.